Objective:

 Introduction

+Searching for award space can be a daunting task without the right tools, with many passengers relying on their loyalty program search engine to find available flights.
+Unfortunately for the consumer, the reward programs are often inconsistent with displaying the best route network, and can often omit options entirely.
+Furthermore, reward programs will only display some partner award availability, and not all possible routings.
 Google Flights is a tool I rely on heavily when planning award travel.
 Inputting an origin and destination will provide nearly all valid routes between A and B, which will give me a better understanding to where I should be focusing my efforts in accruing miles.
 Furthermore, Google Flights offers a number of useful filters to help narrow down search results, which is especially helpful with trip planning.
-The filters include:
+The filters include:- One-way, round-trip, or multi-city (not recommended for beginners)

 - Cabin Class